x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/tutorials/sdmx-rest-api-tutorial.md

   'http://sdw-ws-entry-point/codelist/ECB/CL_CURRENCY/latest'
 ```

 The server returns the response in one of the supported formats.
-For full list
+For a full list
 of formats see the [Web Service Guidelines][1].
 Other important information in
 the response are the HTTP status code and the response and entity headers.
-SDMX
+The SDMX
 RESTful API uses standard HTTP status codes.
 The status code for normal
 responses is 200.
 Status codes in the 4xx class indicate that the client has
 caused the error.
 Status codes in the 5xx class indicate an error on the server.
 HTTP entity headers contain optional information about the response: language,
 encoding, type, etc. See below for more information about error handling and
 HTTP headers.

+The SDMX RESTful API supports both HTTP and HTTPS
+protocols but all the examples in this tutorial use plain HTTP.

 ## Requesting Data